Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-C/US008/01.requirements-engineering/Readme.md

 **From the client clarifications:** //so falta isto + 1.7

-> **Question:** How does the agent determine whether it is a fixed commission or a percentage commission?
+> **Question:** Regarding US008, can the agent decline an announcement request?
 >
-> **Answer:** The agent should choose the type of commission and enter the value.
+>**Answer**: Yes.
+The agent must include a message justifying the rejection.

-> **Question:** Is the phone call the only way the agent can receive the sale announcement?
-Or he can receive them via e-mail/letter/etc
+> **Question:** When displaying the property announcement requests in the system to the agent besides them being ordered from most recent to oldest is there a need to display the specific day where the requests were published?
 >
-> **Answer:** For now this is the only way.
+> **Answer:** The list of property announcement requests should be sorted by the date they were created, with the most recent requests appearing first.
+The system should show the date when the property announcement requests was made.

-> **Question:** Can an Agent work in more than 1 store (Multiple stores)?
+> **Question:** Can the agent select multiple requests at the same time?
 >
-> **Answer:** No.
+>**Answer:** No.The agent can only post one announcement at a time.

-> **Question:** According to the Project Description, the agent when selling a agency can charge a flat price comission or a percentage of the sale value, my question here is wether there is a minimum and/or a maximum to each of these types of comissions?
+> **Question:** According to the Project Description, the agent when selling an agency can charge a flat price comission or a percentage of the sale value, my question here is wether there is a minimum and/or a maximum to each of these types of comissions?
 >
 > **Answer:** There is no maximum and the minimum is 0.